log-oscon/WP-Construct/README.md

 We use this as the foundation for new WordPress projects using the Genesis Framework at log.

+## Dependencies (Must Have Genesis)

+This setup requires you to have Genesis main theme (the Genesis Framework) in order for the child-theme to work.
+You can get it here: http://my.studiopress.com/themes/genesis/

+Note: Without this theme you can still take some things from the VVV configurations and Gulp setup in the child theme.

 ## Introduction

 This guide assumes some basic familiarity with the command line, the Git version control system and Vagrant.